hamidahoderinwale/astro_site/src/pages/posts/poetrydefence.md

  maybe i’m too optimistic about trying to appeal to a broad audience when putting ideas into the world.

-be outwardly inclusive and exclude with your written subtlety…rip
+be outwardly inclusive and exclude with your written subtlety. . .rip

 ---

-on a more shallow-note...
+on a more shallow-note.

 when thinking about prose as the dark arts. there's something scammy about making things sound pretty with no substance.